mashenkaPas/minishell/README.md

 # minishell
-#before running your program , change zsh to bash
+#before running your program,change zsh to bash
-zsh dont support get_next_line. if you want to keep zsh, change get_next_line to readLine();readLine ->also support automatical upload of files.
+#zsh dont support get_next_line.
+#if you want to keep zsh, change get_next_line to readLine();readLine ->also support automatical upload of files.